-- 2018 Three (3) hate/bias-related offenses were reported on campus.
-Two were determined to involve intimidation due to race, one of which occurred in a residence hall; the remaining offense involved destruction/damage to property due to national origin. - 2019 Three (3) hate/bias-related offenses were reported on campus, all involving intimidation.
-One was determined to involve intimidation due to race; one due to sexual orientation, and the remaining offense was due to national origin, which occurred in a residence hall. - 2020 Zero (0) hate/bias-related offenses were reported on campus.
+- 2019 Three (3) hate/bias-related offenses were reported on campus, all involving intimidation.
+One was determined to involve intimidation due to race; one due to sexual orientation, and the remaining offense was due to national origin, which occurred in a residence hall. - 2020 Zero (0) hate/bias-related offenses were reported on campus. - 2021 Zero (0) hate/bias-related offenses were reported on campus.